 Subsidy for existing patients only from 1 July 2020

-From 1 July 2020, sodium cromoglicate and nedocromil will only be subsidised for patients who were taking that medicine before 1 July 2020.
+Since 1 July 2020, sodium cromoglicate and nedocromil is only subsidised for patients who were taking that medicine before 1 July 2020.

 Pharmacists will need to annotate the prescription as endorsed where a record of prior dispensing exists.